haolin-ds/ComplaintsAnalysis/README.md

 - Validation on 1,000 mostly submitted complaints.

-    Half of the escalations are detected.
+More than 60% of the escalations are detected.
 Almost all of them have a suggested response type different from the currently used one.
 It means, half of the escalations could be eliminated at the beginning!!